SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 }
 ```

-Only does Bob have sufficient balance in his account that he can make a successful delegate and make payments.
-If Bob has deficient balance in his account, then SM node may accept delegation from Bob without any attempt to invoke `updateTransferDelegate`.
-Hence, Bob has to transfer funds into the charge node, in this example it's carl.
-This is the normal procedure.
+Only does Bob have sufficient balance that he can make a successful delegate and make payments.
+If Bob has deficient balance, then SM node may accept delegation from Bob but will not attempt to invoke `updateTransferDelegate`.
+Hence, Bob has to transfer funds to the charge node, in this example it's carl.
+This is the normal smartraiden transfer.

 **5. Bob disconnects to the network.**

 Bob gets disconnected from the network, then he is in offline state.
-When using delegation service, Bob must be unconnected to the network, if not, he will automatically submit balance proofs on chain while Alice closes the payment channel, which eventually will lead to SM node having no ability to submit proofs.
+When using delegation service, Bob must be unconnected to the network, if not, he will automatically submit balance proofs on chain while Alice closes the payment channel, which eventually will lead to SM node having no chance to submit proofs.

 **6. Alice closes payment channel.**

-Alice closes the payment channel, and submits her balance proof.
+Alice closes the payment channel, and submits her evidence.

 **7. SM waits for half the period of settle timeout.**